onap/archive-ccsdk-sli-adaptors/saltstack-adapter/README.md

 ***Requirements and benefits of the chosen SSH method:***
 1) The SaltStack server should have it’s SSH enabled.
+2) Via ssh user account we should have the access to run saltstack command.
-2) Such execution method will give the DGs and adaptor with more refined control on the SaltStack server.
+3) Such execution method will give the DGs and adaptor with more refined control on the SaltStack server.
 ==================================================================================================================